-Important Dates for the Hite family
+Early History of the Hite family

 This web page shows only a small excerpt of our Hite research.
 Another 63 words (4 lines of text) covering the years 1275 and 1279 are included under the topic Early Hite History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Height, Hite, Hight, Hyte and others.